 Also referred to as “pre-nups”, binding financial agreements are created between parties of a relationship or marriage to legally protect and allocate assets if the event the marriage ceases.
 Whilst many people believe planning for divorce before the marriage begins is controversial, a binding financial agreement is prudent estate planning, similar to preparing a will or enduring power of attorney.

-To create binding financial agreements, several requirements must be met in accordance with the Family Law Act, including:
+To create a binding financial agreement, several requirements must be met in accordance with the Family Law Act, including:

 If these requirements are not met, the agreement can be set aside.
 In addition to failing formal requirements, the agreement may also be set aside in circumstances where:

-To ensure your binding financial agreement will hold up in court, speak to one of our Accredited Family Law Specialist today to discuss what options are available.
+To ensure your binding financial agreement will hold up in court, speak to one of our Accredited Family Law Specialists today to discuss what options are available.